funnyzak/vp-starter/docs/guide/getting-started.md

 ---
 title: Getting Started
 date: 2022-11-16
-description: VuePress Starter is a VuePress starter template with i18n support, built-in PWA, and more.
+description: VP Starter is a VuePress template with i18n support, built-in PWA, and more.
 head:
   - - meta
     - name: page-name